Unconventional Supersymmetry via the Dressing Field Method: Introduction

 In this paper, we thus pursue two complementary goals: \begin{enumerate} \item To elucidate the technical and conceptual status of the ususy matter ansatz as a case of dressing, thereby allowing ususy to be used in a principled way as an approach to a unified description of gauge and matter fields. \item To bring the attention of a broader community to the DFM, as a new systematic approach to reformulate general-relativistic gauge field theories in a manifestly gauge-invariant way, thereby automatically extracting their physical content, and highlighting its \emph{relational} character. \end{enumerate} A prerequisite to achieve both objectives is of course that we introduce the basics of the DFM.
 Achieving 1 requires us to be concrete: we thus opt to illustrate our claim via the first and simplest case, the AVZ ususy model.
 We endeavour to present it in a way that gives a clean template to showcase a clear application of the DFM, so that the reader can easily export the approach to any gauge/supersymmetric field theoretic model of their choosing (from high energy to condensed matter physics), achieving 2.
+It will also make clear how to obtain other viable ususy models via DFM, decisively securing 1.

 The remaining of the letter is thus organized as follows.
 In Section \ref{The AVZ model of ususy} we provide a streamlined presentation of the AVZ ususy model, relying on a compact matrix notation, and insisting on the proper logic: kinematics and symmetries first, then only the dynamics.
 We highlight a key point regarding the definition of a gauge group.
-Almost always overlooked, it is key to understand the DFM -- and GFT more broadly, we would argue.
+Almost always overlooked, it is key to understand the DFM -- and GFT more broadly, we argue.
 In Section \ref{Matter ansatz via the DFM}, we explain the DFM and show that the matter ansatz is the natural end result of a dressing operation, highlighting the relational character of the invariant variables thus produced.
-In Section \ref{Residual gauge symmetries} we show how the residual gauge symmetries of the model are easily handled via the DFM framework, and we also clarify the status of the so-called Nieh-Yan-Weyl (NYW) symmetry \cite{Nieh:1981xk,Chandia:1997hu,Kreimer:1999yp,Hughes:2012vg,Parrikar:2014usa}.
-We conclude in section \ref{Conclusions}, discussing future developments.
+In Section \ref{Residual gauge symmetries} we show how the residual gauge symmetries of the model are easily handled via the DFM framework, also clarifying the status of the so-called Nieh-Yan-Weyl symmetry \cite{Nieh:1981xk,Chandia:1997hu,Kreimer:1999yp,Hughes:2012vg,Parrikar:2014usa}.
+Section \ref{Conclusions} gathers our results and we discuss future developments.
+In Appendix \ref{Ususy via DFM in any dimension} we show how to build ususy models via DFM in dimension $d>3$.